X-ray reflectivity: Neural network analysis of XRR

 The application of neural networks (NNs) in X-ray reflectivity (XRR) has gained attention for its ability to offer high analysis speed, noise tolerance and its ability to find global optima.
 Neural networks offer a fast and robust alternative to fit programs by learning from large synthetic datasets that are easy to calculate in the forward direction and providing quick predictions of material properties, such as layer thickness, roughness, and density.
-The first application of neural networks in XRR was demonstrated in the analysis of thin film growth, and a wide range of publications has explored the possibilities offered by neural networks, including free form fitting, fast feedback loops for autonomous labs and online expeirmnet control.
+The first application of neural networks in XRR was demonstrated in the analysis of thin film growth, and a wide range of publications has explored the possibilities offered by neural networks, including free form fitting, fast feedback loops for autonomous labs and online experiment control.

 One of the main challenges in XRR is the non-uniqueness of the inverse problem, where multiple Scattering Length Density (SLD) profiles can produce the same reflectivity curve.
 Recent advances in neural networks have focused on addressing this by designing architectures that explore all possible solutions, providing a broader view of potential material profiles.
 This development is critical in ensuring that solutions are not confined to a single, potentially incorrect branch of the solution space.